octobercms/docs/1.x/setup/installation.md

     install_files/      <== Installation directory
     install.php         <== Installation script

-<a name="config-review"></a>
 ### Review configuration

 Configuration files are stored in the **config** directory of the application.
 While each file contains descriptions for each setting, it is important to review the [common configuration options](../setup/configuration) available for your circumstances.

 For example, in production environments you may want to enable [CSRF protection](../setup/configuration#csrf-protection).
-While in development environments, you may want to enable [bleeding edge updates](../setup/configuration#edge-updates).
+While in development environments, you may want to enable [bleeding edge updates](../setup/configuration#bleeding-edge-updates).

 While most configuration is optional, we strongly recommend disabling [debug mode](../setup/configuration#debug-mode) for production environments.
-You may also want to use a [public folder](../setup/configuration#public-folder) for additional security.
+You may also want to use a [public folder](../setup/configuration#using-a-public-folder) for additional security.

-<a name="crontab-setup"></a>
 ### Setting up the scheduler

 For *scheduled tasks* to operate correctly, you should add the following Cron entry to your server.
 Editing the crontab is commonly performed with the command `crontab -e`.